 If you work with an immigration attorney, or a fiance visa agency, they will carefully review your situation to verify that you meet all of the requirements.

 The petitioner of a K1 visa must:

-The U.S. petitioner must be at least 18 years old, and be able to prove he or she is a United States citizen.
+The U.S. petitioner must be able to prove he or she is a United States citizen.
 Green card holders are not eligible for the fiance visa.
 They are, however, eligible for a CR1 visa, although the process can take up to two years or longer.

 2. Be Legally Free to Marry

 If the petitioner was ever married before, he or she must provide proof that any such marriage has been legally terminated through death, divorce, or annulment.
 This is usually proven with evidence such as a death certificate or divorce decree.